-The Company pays royalties to the Malaysian Government, and an additional 2% to the PKNP (Pahang State Development Corporation) for gold produced from Buffalo Reef tenements.
-Total royalties cost increased by 119% to \$0.51 million in the third quarter compared to \$0.23 million in the same quarter last year, due to increase in gold sold and produced and production at Felda Block 7.
+The Company pays royalties to the Malaysian Government, and an additional 2% to the PKNP (Pahang State Development Corporation) for gold produced from the Buffalo Reef tenements.
+Total royalties cost increased by 57% to \$1.36 million for the year ended June 30, 2018 compared to \$0.87 million last year, due to the commencement of production at Felda Block 7 and increase in gold sold and produced.
 Royalties paid are affected by average gold spot prices and the amount of gold produced and sold in the period.